lienzhuzhu/blog/content/posts/lfd/lfd-3.md

 +++

 Below are my solutions to self-paced version of the Caltech CS 156 Learning From Data course.
+[PDF of problems](https://work.caltech.edu/homework/hw3.pdf)

 **1. [b]**